isomerpages/nlb-learning/_sustainability/Adults & Seniors/Content.md

 <h4>Website</h4>

 <h5><a target="_blank" href="https://www.unep.org/explore-topics/green-economy?__cf_chl_managed_tk__=pmd_3uVt5NT5vJszILkDQcVVe9Mo8Y_Mcem8z3ZkMMqxUG4-1632874402-0-gqNtZGzNAxCjcnBszQjl">UN Environment Programme</a></h5>
-<p>Explore the site to read about the green economy on a global scale and the transition to economies that are low carbon, resource efficient and socially inclusive.</p>
+<p>Explore the site to read about the green economy on a global scale and the transition to economies that are low-carbon, resource-efficient and socially inclusive.</p>

 <h4>eBooks</h4>
 <h5>1.
 Greening the global economy</h5>